-With the Buffer Pro Plan, the cheaper one of the two, you will receive a Posts Report that will tell you which posts your followers are engaging with the most and how often they clicked through.
+With the Buffer Pro Plan, the cheaper one of the two, you will receive a Posts Report that will tell you which posts your followers engage with the most and how often they clicked through.

-With the Business Plan, the reports you receive are more detailed and will include your followers’ growth rate and engagement rates with your posts.
+With the Business Plan, your reports are more detailed and will include your followers’ growth and engagement rates with your posts.

 You can also export the data as a CSV file that you can analyze in other apps that you have in place.
-On the Business plan, you can get more detailed reports that show your engagement rates, follower growth, and even export data as a CSV file to analyze in other applications.
+On the Business plan, you can get more detailed reports that show your engagement rates and follower growth and even export data as a CSV file to analyze in other applications.

 Hootsuite or Buffer: Which One is for You?

-If you want to go the cheaper route, are a beginner, or have a smaller business, Buffer will make an excellent choice for you, at least for the time being.
+If you want to go the cheaper route, are a beginner, or have a smaller business, Buffer will make an excellent choice, at least for the time being.